froggo-templates/vanilla/README.md

 - `build`: Builds the website for production.
 - `build:imt`: Builds the website for InsureMyTrip.

+## Notes

+- Any relative URLs in SCSS files must be made with reference to `src/scss/main.scss`.
+- During development, CSS will be output in `<style>` tags in the `<head>`.
+When built, the CSS will be output to `dist/assets/app.css`.
+- The `built:imt` command will output the results of a normal build, alongside an additional `inline.html` file.

 ## Project Structure

 ### Tree Diagram